Jim “Catfish” Hunter Chapter

 Support groups are a great resource for people to maintain control over their lives, to give and take the wisdom and experience that comes from living with a devastating illness.
 Put these meetings at the top of your calendar; they belong to you.
 Your presence there will open doors you never knew existed.

 For a list of the Support Groups we currently offer, please click here

 Catfish Chapter Quarterly Grant

-The "Catfish" Chapter Grant Program assists families with expenses that are not traditionally covered by insurance such as private Insurance, Medicare, Medicaid and other assistance programs.
-It will cover, but is not limited to, home care assistance (respite), travel costs related to ALS to clinics & Research, home modifications, auto modifications, computer access, communication devices, environmental controls and generators for invasive or non-invasive breathing assistance.
-Recipients may apply for and receive four grants per year in the amount of $625 each.
-Grants will be awarded quarterly on a first come first served basis and based on available funds.
-First- time applicants will be given priority.
+The "Catfish" Chapter Grant Program assists families in North Carolina with expenses that are not traditionally covered by insurance such as private Insurance, Medicare, Medicaid and other assistance programs.
+It will cover, but is not limited to: home care assistance (respite), travel costs to ALS clinics & Research, home modifications, auto modifications, communication devices, environmental controls and generators for invasive or non-invasive breathing assistance.
+Recipients may apply for and receive four grants per year in the amount of $750 each.

 For more information or to apply to our Grant please click here

 The Loaner Equipment Program operated by the Catfish Chapter houses limited durable medical equipment that is normally not covered by insurance.
 If other resources have been exhausted and equipment is available the Chapter may be able to loan the needed equipment to assist pALS in daily living needs.
 If and when the equipment is no longer needed, it can be returned to the Chapter for use by other pALS.

 For more information about getting loaner equipment or donating equipment please click here

 The Chapter Social Work staff is available for professional In-Services to Nursing Facilities, Homecare Agencies, Hospice and Palliative Care Organizations.
 Our in-services utilize power point/video presentations and discussion.